phoenixlai833/Joey-Phoenix/docs/step-2.md

 ### Conclusion

-##### These are all the folders and files that should now exist in your project directory:
+Here is a screenshot of all the folders and files that should now exist in your project directory.

 ![Workspace popup message](../assets/images/task-2-total.png)